Robert-M-Lucas/LanguageMaker2/HelpText/SetupGui.md

 Two languages aren't permitted to have the same name

+An example language 'TestLanguage' should be bundled by default

 ### Deleting a language
 To delete a language select it and click 'Delete this language'.
 A confirmation box will appear where you have to type the language name precisely to delete it.